codeceptjs/CodeceptJS/docs/helpers/Nightmare.md

 ## dontSeeElement

 Opposite to `seeElement`.
-Checks that element is not visible
+Checks that element is not visible (or in DOM)

 **Parameters**